Trade at St Albans markets

 - No turnover rent

-- Free parking for traders on Wednesdays and Saturdays and £1.50 all day parking on Sundays
+- Free parking for up to two vehicles (that are transporting market equipment and stock) on Wednesdays and Saturdays and £1.50 all-day parking on Sundays

 Traders need to provide their own gazebo or stall, along with adequate weights to secure it to the ground in bad weather.
 You will also need to bring your own table or means of displaying the goods you are selling.
 Some pitches may have access to electricity, but this cannot be guaranteed.
 Traders can bring their own generator if it complies with our generator policy.